afranco07/shabbatTable/readme.md

 python manage.py runserver
 ```

-In addition, server can be launched via gunicorn using the command
+On production, this website should be launched using gunicorn.
 ```
 #!bash

 gunicorn shabbattable.wsgi
 ```
-To use gunicorn, do
+Be sure to use virtualenv when working with libraries from this project.
+Sync your pip with

 ```
 #!bash

-pip install gunicorn
+pip install -r requirements.txt
 ```

+In addition, developer documentation can be found on the wiki.

 The admin panel can be reached at 127.0.0.1:8000/admin/